 - Maximum building height: twenty feet (20') from the top of the stem wall to the top of the roof line.
-Chimneys, gables, solar panels and snow control devises shall not be counted in the height calculation - Building envelope: The restaurant and parking lot shall be sited in substantial conformance with the location of the facility as shown in Figure 7 (Exhibit 7-1; note that this exhibit has not been updated with Alternative 6). - Waste disposal containers: Shall be fitted with bear-and raven-exclusion devices. - Parking Requirements: - A minimum of fifty (50) standard-sized vehicle parking spaces - A minimum of two (2) bus or recreation vehicle-sized parking spaces - A minimum of five (5) spaces for vehicles towing trailers shall be provided. - Parking shall be paved and striped in conformance with the Mono County Code prior to the use or occupancy of the restaurant. - Location of mechanical equipment, telecommunications antennae: All mechanical equipment (heating, ventilation, air conditions and similar exterior mechanical equipment) located outside of the structure shall be sited so that the equipment cannot be seen from SR 120 or US 395.
-No roof mounted antennae shall be permitted to be higher than the roofline. - One flag pole shall be allowed on the restaurant parcel.
-Flag pole shall not exceed 20 feet in height.
+Chimneys, gables, solar panels and snow control devises shall not be counted in the height calculation - Building envelope: The restaurant and parking lot shall be sited in substantial conformance with the location of the facility as shown in Figure 7. - Waste disposal containers: Shall be fitted with bear-and raven-exclusion devices. - Parking Requirements: - A minimum of fifty (50) standard-sized vehicle parking spaces - A minimum of two (2) bus or recreation vehicle-sized parking spaces - A minimum of five (5) spaces for vehicles towing trailers shall be provided. - Parking shall be paved and striped in conformance with the Mono County Code prior to the use or occupancy of the restaurant. - Location of mechanical equipment, telecommunications antennae: All mechanical equipment (heating, ventilation, air conditions and similar exterior mechanical equipment) located outside of the structure shall be sited so that the equipment cannot be seen from SR 120 or US 395.
+No roof mounted antennae shall be permitted to be higher than the roofline. - One flagpole shall be allowed on the restaurant parcel.
+Flagpole shall not exceed 20 feet in height.
 The maximum area of the flag shall be 40 square feet.
 Illumination is not permitted. - All exterior lighting shall conform to Mono County Dark Sky regulations. - Signs See Master Sign Plan.